FACTBOX-Foreign exchange regimes around the world

 Nigeria: Africa's biggest oil exporter has an official exchange rate of 197 per dollar for the naira.
 Weaker oil, shrinking foreign currency reserves and slowing growth forced Nigeria to devalue in November 2014 and February 2015.
 Authorities have more recently focused on curbing access to hard currency on interbank markets through a variety of measures, rather than loosen or scrap the peg.

-Angola: Africa's second-largest oil exporter may allow for a gradual depreciation of the kwanza, but ruled out big step devaluations.
-The OPEC member maintains a de-facto peg of the kwanza to the U.S. dollar, though it has devalued three times since last June to narrow the gap between official and the black-market rates.
-The kwanza devalued by more than 30 percent in 2015 and has lost more than 15 percent since the start of the year.
-It is officially bidding around 158 per dollar.
+Angola: Africa's second-largest oil exporter and OPEC member maintains a de-facto peg of the kwanza to the U.S. dollar, though it has devalued three times since last June to narrow the gap between official and the black-market rates.
+The kwanza lost more than 15 percent following its January 2015 devaluation and is officially bidding around 154.8 per dollar.

 CFA franc region: The eight-nation West African CFA franc zone (comprising Benin, Burkina Faso, Guinea-Bissau, Ivory Coast, Mali, Niger, Senegal and Togo) and the six-nation Central African CFA franc zone (Cameroon, Central African Republic, Chad, Republic of the Congo, Equatorial Guinea and Gabon) have their respective currencies pegged to the euro.